IIIF/api/source/api/presentation/2.0/index.md

   * The discovery or selection of interesting digitized objects is not directly supported, however hooks to reference further resources are available.
   * Search within the object is not supported by the Presentation API; however this will be covered by a future IIIF specification.

-Note that in the following descriptions, "[physical] object" is used to refer to a physical object that has been digitized or a born-digital compound object, and "resources" refer to the digital resources that are the result of that digitization or digital creation process.
+Note that in the following descriptions, "object" (or "physical object") is used to refer to a physical object that has been digitized or a born-digital compound object, and "resources" refer to the digital resources that are the result of that digitization or digital creation process.

 ##  2. Motivating Use Cases